letisiapangataa/letisiapangataa.github.io/_pages/about.md

 Kia ora, I'm Letisia Pangata'a.
 Ko hoku hingoa ko Letisia Tatimoa Pangata'a. *(translation: My name is Letisia Tatimoa Pangata'a)*

-I can be found in the wonders of Aotearoa, New Zealand.w
+I can be found in the wonders of Aotearoa, New Zealand.

 In third person, a budding Technology Entrepreneur and Creative Designer.
 Skills in Computer Programming and Software Engineering.
 I enjoy thinking outside of the box and looking into futuristic innovations.